esmero/archipelago-documentation/docs/find_and_replace.md

 ## Find and Replace Specific Actions

-Please see the following separate pages listed below for detailed information related to each of the three 'Find and Replace' specific actions.
+Please see the following separate pages listed below for detailed information related to each of the three Find and Replace specific actions.

 - [Text Based Find and Replace](find_and_replace_action_text.md)
 - [Webform Find and Replace](find_and_replace_action_webform.md)